Why Obi-Wan Is Much Stronger Than We Think

 Count Dooku was regarded as one of the best Jedi Masters (and was once Yoda's Padawan and Qui-Gon's Master) before leaving the Order and secretly becoming a Sith Lord.
 Obi-Wan ends up battling his Master's Master twice.
 These are Kenobi's worst performances, as he loses both contests, but even so he still impresses with his swordsmanship:

 In Episode 2:

 In Attack of the Clones, Obi-Wan has the sense to realize he'll need help against a seasoned blademaster like Dooku, and attempts to flank Dooku with apprentice Anakin.
 Ignoring Obi-Wan's strategy, Anakin foolishly rushes Dooku, who incapacitates him, leaving Obi-Wan to duel alone.
 Dooku overcomes Obi-Wan without much trouble, but consider several redeeming factors for the Jedi Knight:

-- Obi-Wan's blade style Soresu (Form 3) matches very poorly against Dooku's Makashi (Form 2), giving him an automatic disadvantage.
+- Obi-Wan's blade style Soresu (Form 3) matches very poorly against Dooku's Makashi (Form 2), giving him a substantial disadvantage.

 - Obi-Wan held Dooku off long enough for Anakin to recover, saving them both.

-- Even once wounded, Obi-Wan aided Anakin by tossing him his blade, allowing the younger Jedi to temporarily put Dooku on the defensive.
+- Even when wounded, Obi-Wan aids Anakin by tossing him his blade, allowing the younger Jedi to temporarily put Dooku on the defensive.

 In Episode 3:

 I won't lie, this is Obi-Wan's worst showing.
 In Revenge of the Sith, Obi-Wan (now a Jedi Master) and Anakin again challenge Dooku, this time wisely attacking together.
 Dooku narrowly manages to incapacitate Obi-Wan before being slain by Anakin.
 Not Kenobi's best battle, but here are more atoning factors to consider: